 The righty pitched 4.1 innings, surrendering two runs on two hits.
 He fanned three and walked five.

 “When you have an injury, other people have to step up,” head coach Randy Mazey said.
 “Chase Illig has done really well filling in the last week, and today two more freshmen, Kade Strowd and Ryan McDonald, go out there and win a game on the road in the Big 12.
 This weekend was littered with freshmen doing really well in roles they’re not accustomed to.”

 McDonald (1-1) relieved Strowd and earned his first career win, pitching 3.1 innings.
 He allowed four runs on four hits with three strikeouts and no walks.

 Ivan Gonzalez, Brandon White and Darius Hill all had two hits for the Mountaineers.
-Craig Illig drove in four runs and hit his first career grand slam in the third.
+Chase Illig drove in four runs and hit his first career grand slam in the third.